joaoperfig/GRaNDPapA/README.md

 1. Install python 3
 2. Clone this repository
+3. install dependencies `python3 -m pip install -r requirements.txt`
-3. Run `python3 main.py`
+4. Run `python3 main.py`
-4. Input the set of keywords you want in your acronym
+5. Input the set of keywords you want in your acronym

 ### Extra parameters: